Ardhanarishvara: Legends

 The Matsya Purana describes how Brahma, pleased with a penance performed by Parvati, rewards her by blessing her with a golden complexion.
 This renders her more attractive to Shiva, to whom she later merges as one half of his body.

 Tamil temple lore narrates that once the gods and sages (rishi) had gathered at Shiva's abode, they prayed their respects to Shiva and Parvati.
 However, the sage Bhringi had vowed to worship only one deity, Shiva, and ignored Parvati while worshipping and circumambulating him.
 Agitated, Parvati cursed Bhringi to lose all his flesh and blood, reducing him to a skeleton.
 In this form Bhringi could not stand erect, so the compassionate ones who witnessed the scene blessed the sage with a third leg for support.
 As her attempt to humiliate the sage had failed, Parvati punished herself with austerities that pleased Shiva and led him to grant her the boon of uniting with him, thereby compelling Bhringi to worship her as well as himself in the form of Ardhanarishvara.
 However, the sage assumed the form of a beetle and circumambulating only the male half, drilling a hole in the deity.
 Amazed by his devotion, Parvati reconciled with the sage and blessed him.
 The seventh-century Shaiva Nayanar saint Appar mentions that after marrying Parvati, Shiva incorporated her into half of his body.

 In the Kalika Purana, Parvati (called Gauri here) is described as having suspected Shiva of infidelity when she saw her own reflection in the crystal-like breast of Shiva.
 A conjugal dispute erupted but was quickly resolved, after which Parvati wished to stay eternally with Shiva in his body.
 The divine couple was thereafter fused as Ardhanarishvara.
 Another tale from North India also talks about Parvati's jealousy.
 Another woman, the river Ganga – often depicted flowing out of Shiva's locks – sat on his head, while Parvati (as Gauri) sat on his lap.
 To pacify Gauri, Shiva united with her as Ardhanarishvara.

-Only in tales associated with the cult of Shakta (in which the Goddess is considered the Supreme Being) is the Goddess venerated as the Maker of All.
+Only in tales associated with the hindu sect of Shakta (in which the Goddess is considered the Supreme Being) is the Goddess venerated as the Maker of All.
 In these tales, it is her body (not Shiva's) which splits into male and female halves.